VictorWesterlund/reflect-client-php/README.md

 ---

-Requires PHP CLI 8.1 or greater, and of course an instance of the [Reflect socket server](https://github.com/VictorWesterlund/reflect/wiki/UNIX-Sockets) running on the same machine.
+Requires PHP CLI 8.1 or greater, and of course a Reflect API endpoint.

 1. **Clone repo**